Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Case study: Structured modeling of a robot arm

 \paragraph{Modeling the mass related quantities} The inertia matrix of the robot arm follows from an analytical derivation as

 The fictitious force follows from \eqref{eq:fictitious_force} as

 while the model for the gravitational force reads

+with $h=-m_{L_2}a_1 L_2 \sin(q_2)$.
 To simplify this derivation, several assumptions were made which are also typically found in other analytical models, namely: \begin{itemize} \item The COM of the bodies as well as of the motor's rotors lies on a predefined axis. \item Elasticities of bodies and compliance inside the joints are not modeled. \end{itemize} The latter point cannot be avoided using rigid-body modeling and hence can contribute to $\er$ (cf. Section \ref{sec:structured_learning}).
 To reduce $\er$ we can use ARM.
 However, learning these errors is difficult as we have only limited sensory information, \eg measurements of $q$, $\dot{q}$, and $\Fu$ ($\ddot{q}$ is often estimated by filtering measurements of $\dot{q}$ \cite[p.\,281]{siciliano2010robotics}).
 If we do not want to model $\er$ solely as a noise process, one can either take the history of the dynamics into account to learn on a streak of data points as done in \cite{hwangbo2019learning} or add additional sensors that capture information about the elasticities.

 Errors that stem from a wrong description of the bodies COM positions should ideally be avoided by improving the analytical model itself.
 It is tempting to directly resort to the data-driven methods presented in Section \eqref{sec:latent_energy_conservation} which model $M$, $\FG$, and $\FC$ via a NNs or GPs.
 However, for many mechanical systems, an accurate depiction of $M$, $\FG$, and $\FC$ can be obtained from analytical modeling.
-The question is how much time and expertise are we willing to invest to obtain a sufficient analytical description of $M$, $\FG$, and $\FC$ and in return potentially improve the sample-efficiency of an analytical structured mdoel.
+The question is how much time and expertise are we willing to invest to obtain a sufficient analytical description of $M$, $\FG$, and $\FC$ and in return potentially improve the sample-efficiency of an analytical structured model.

-\paragraph{Modeling the joint torques} The identification of the non-conservative forces constitutes a big challenge in robotic system.
+\paragraph{Modeling the joint torques} The identification of the non-conservative forces constitutes a big challenge in robotic systems.
 As discussed in Section \ref{sec:structured_learning}, how the joint torques $\Fu$ are modeled depends on how they are measured.